High-z galaxies with JWST and local analogues -- it is not only star formation: Conclusions

 I also find that 6355 shows a fairly clear \neiv{2422,2424} line which I argue is evidence for this being a narrow-line AGN.
 The existence of one such high-z, low-mass AGN is interesting but larger samples are necessary before any implications for the process of reionization become clear.
 However it is notable that 10612 is showing line ratios that at low-$z$ are commonly seen in AGN, which coupled to an ionization parameter that reaches the model boundary at $\log U=-1$, suggests that this galaxy also might harbour an AGN, thus one must interpret these results with some caution.

 The lower redshift galaxies also seem to be rather active with three galaxies showing very strong \feii{1.257}/\Pg\ relative to what star-forming galaxies at $z\sim 0$ is showing.
 These galaxies have emission spectra that can be explained nearly fully by shock models and one possible explanation is that they have a particularly high number of supernova remnants.
-Further data are needed to fully understand why some galaxies show very strong \feii{} lines and others not, while having comparable Paschen lines.
+Further data are needed to fully understand why some galaxies show very strong \feii{} lines and others not, while having comparable Paschen lines, but clearly aperture corrections will play an important role here.

 I also presented modelling of the high-$z$ galaxies using photoionization models and show that these models result in inferred oxygen abundances in good agreement with those found using the direct method.
 Thus Bayesian modeling using photoionization model grids is a viable way to estimate the physcial conditions in $z>5$ galaxies also in conditions where \oiii{4363} is not detected, thus making for a better technique for large samples, reducing complex selection effects.